laserlemon/figaro/README.md

 rake figaro:heroku[my-awesome-app]
 ```

-OSX and Linux users can use a rake task to pull config vars from Heroku into application.yml:
+You can also pull configuration variables from Heroku into application.yml:

 ```bash
 rake figaro:pull[my-awesome-app]